ropensci/roweb3/content/blog/2024-09-12-labels-writing-projects/index.md

 but I don't think the prose in a lesson or chapter is documentation of code: the code is there to support the writing.

-## Custom Labels
+## Custom Labels System

-So here's what I'm using in my current writing projects:
+So here's what I'm using in my [current writing projects](https://github.com/gvwilson):

 | Name             | Purpose                               |
 | ---------------- | ------------------------------------- |